 - 2 to 3 Tbsp. chopped/diced jarred pimentos, drained

-The following is optional to add to the cheese mixture according to your taste preferences:
+The following are options to add to the cheese spread according to your taste preferences

 - 1 Tbsp. diced onion

 - crushed red pepper flakes, to taste